Key Questions to Answer

 - Assumptions are validated by users and its key success indicators: KPIs, OKRs.

-- Supports company's mission.
+- Supports the company's mission.

 - What data and metrics do we need to have and add to reach our goal?